The Structural Complexity of Matrix-Vector Multiplication: Characterization of matrices with constant VC-dimension

-\paragraph{Adjacency matrices of planar graphs. } Let $G$ be a planar graph.
+\textbf{Adjacency matrices of planar graphs. } Let $G$ be a planar graph.
 Then, there is a planar drawing of $G$, and deleting vertices and edges retains this property.
 Therefore, these graphs are closed under row/column deletion and thus have bounded VC-dimension by \Cref{thm: structural characterization}.

-\paragraph{Adjacency matrices of semi-algebraic graphs of bounded description complexity.} By the Milnor-Thom theorem in real algebraic geometry \citep{Matousek2002} and the Sauer-Shelah lemma \citep{Assouad1983DensitED}, semi-algebraic graphs of bounded description complexity have constant VC-dimensions.
+\textbf{Adjacency matrices of semi-algebraic graphs of bounded description complexity.} By the Milnor-Thom theorem in real algebraic geometry \citep{Matousek2002} and Assouad's theorem \citep{Assouad1983DensitED}, semi-algebraic graphs of bounded description complexity have constant VC-dimensions.
 In turn, this extends to adjacency matrices of string graphs where every two curves intersect.

-\paragraph{Practical matrices.} \cite{coudert_et_al:LIPIcs.SEA.2024.8} computes the VC-dimension of families of graphs that arise in practice, from protein interaction networks to autonomous Internet systems to web graphs.
+\textbf{Practical matrices.} \cite{coudert_et_al:LIPIcs.SEA.2024.8} computes the VC-dimension of families of graphs that arise in practice, from protein interaction networks to autonomous Internet systems.
 Even for such graphs with millions of nodes, the VC-dimension of the graphs are typically between $3$ and $8$.